 Back to Basics: Sprinklers for Residential Buildings

-Most residential building (group R occupancies) are required to have an automatic sprinkler system.
-Automatic sprinkler systems are NOT required in detached one-family dwelling, detached two-family dwellings, and townhouses if the residences are three stories or less above grade and have separate means of egress.
+Most residential buildings (group R occupancies) are required to have an automatic sprinkler system.
+Automatic sprinkler systems are NOT required in detached one-family dwellings, detached two-family dwellings, and townhouses if the residences are three stories or less above grade and have separate means of egress.